- Military Life Cycle

 3. Benefits you’ve earned as a retiring service member

-As an active duty service member, you receive a number of benefits.
+As an active-duty service member, you receive a number of benefits.
 What happens to them when you retire?

 TRICARE: Retiring service members must enroll themselves and eligible family members or risk losing TRICARE benefits.
 This includes family members with Medicare Part A and B. For more information on health care plan options for retiring service members and families, visit the TRICARE website.

 Commissary and exchange privileges: You and your family have the same access to both facilities after retirement.
 The only exception — overseas privileges may be subject to a Status of Forces Agreement.

-4. Finally, prepare for civilian life.
+4. Preparation for civilian life

 Saying goodbye: You’ve been through enough moves to know what it’s like to leave friends who feel more like family.
 But these days, social media makes it easy to keep in touch.